 Good, clean writing with a simplistic message.

 Writing with clarity and for readability tops the list.
-There’s a lot of advice online about writing for press releases, such as how formal or informal the document should read, but time and time again, releases that perform well are written so the reader can understand.
+There’s a lot of advice online about writing for press releases, such as how formal or informal the document should read; but time and time again, the releases that perform well are those that are written so that the reader can easily understand them.

 Headlines and subheads matter.

 Headlines for press releases, just like the headline of a blog post or the subject line of an email, should draw a reader in and invite them to read more.
 A common question is, “Should we write headlines for search engines or people?”
 The answer: people.
 People are the intended audiences; search engines are just one means to help them find your content.
 If it makes sense in context, sure add your keywords to the headline, but don’t write a headline just to fit in your keywords.